 Darway Healthcare and Rehabilitation Center is located in Forksville, Pennsylvania.
-With an overall rating of B+, this looks like a strong nursing home.
+With an overall rating of B, this looks like a fine nursing home.
 Based on the data we reviewed, you could do much worse than this facility.
-This facility's strong profile was highlighted by its inspection rating, which is addressed in the next paragraph.
+The best aspect of this nursing home's impressive profile was its inspection rating.
+Inspection reports are discussed in the next section

 Darway Healthcare and Rehabilitation Center